PlayPratz/Scorecard/README.md

 5. [Scorecard](#match-scorecard)

 Needless to say, every match in the **Completed Matches** section will directly open its scorecard.

+Long-pressing any match tile will bring up a menu where you can choose to:

+1. Rematch — Quickly create a new match with the same teams.
+Note that this new match will be completely unrelated to the selected match.
+2. Delete — Irreversibly delete the match from storage.
+Please understand the consequences of this action: ALL STATISTICS FROM THIS MATCH WILL BE DELETED FOREVER!
+Hence, it is highly recommended to never delete matches unless absolutely necessary.

 #### Create a Match